sanko/infix/README.md

 Because `infix` uses a unity build, integration into an existing project is simple: add `src/infix.c` to your list of source files and add the `include/` directory to your include paths.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any bugs, feature requests, or documentation improvements.

 ## Learn More

 *   **[Cookbook](docs/cookbook.md):** Practical, copy-pasteable recipes for common FFI tasks.